Late for the Sky: Background

 The title track was used in the 1976 Martin Scorsese film Taxi Driver.
-"Before the Deluge" was later covered by Joan Baez on her 1979 album Honest Lullaby; Baez and Browne performed the song together on her 1989 PBS concert special.
-"Walking Slow" and "Fountain of Sorrow" were released as singles but both failed to chart.
+"Fountain of Sorrow" was covered by Joan Baez on her 1975 album Diamonds & Rust; "Before the Deluge" was covered by Joan Baez on her 1979 album Honest Lullaby; Baez and Browne performed the song together on her 1989 PBS concert special.
+It was also covered in 1981 by Irish group Moving Hearts on their eponymous debut album;"Walking Slow" and "Fountain of Sorrow" were released as singles but both failed to chart.

 In his speech inducting Browne into the Rock and Roll Hall of Fame, Bruce Springsteen called Late for the Sky Browne's "masterpiece" and referred to the car doors slamming at the end of "The Late Show".

 In 2000 it was voted number 594 in Colin Larkin's All Time Top 1000 Albums.

 In 2003, the album was ranked number 372 on Rolling Stone magazine's list of the 500 greatest albums of all time, Browne's highest ranking.
 In a 2012 update it ranked at 377.

 The album was certified as a Gold record in 1974 and Platinum in 1989 by the Recording Industry Association of America (RIAA).